 EWEI’s total reach by end of 2022 was 944,286 Beneficiaries.

-Our mission to provide multi-sectoral interventions towards the empowerment of girls and women and our vision is to achieve empowerment through enlightenment.
+Our mission is to provide multi-sectoral interventions towards the empowerment of girls and women and our vision is to achieve empowerment through enlightenment.
 We work towards empowering women through Capacity Building, Information Dissemination, Advocacy and Cross-Cutting Community Service Projects.

 We believe that sustainable development is only achievable through investment in human capital resources and providing girls and women with the opportunities and resources they can use to improve their welfare, professionalism and well being.

 Socio-cultural norms and practices limit the accessibility to capacity building opportunities as well as numerous other opportunities that abound for women both locally and internationally which can address the various issues that have long kept them and their communities under-developed and poverty-stricken.
 Needlessly countless children and women die of preventable causes like malaria, HIV/AIDS, lack of proper child and maternal care.
 These and many more problems can be addressed through increased education and enlightenment in addition to evidence-based advocacy and effective monitoring of government policies and programmes.